 Proposal Deadline: February 7, 2017, 5:00 p.m.
 EST

 The MUSC Center for Global Health (CGH) is pleased to announce opportunities for international travel grants in low and middle-income countries of up to $2,000 each to MUSC faculty leading groups of MUSC students abroad for education, research or service learning programs.
 Funds must be used within 12-months from the date of the award.
 The goal of the awards is to assist recipients in providing mentorship to students in furthering global health research or training projects in low- or middle-income countries.
 Travel awards cannot be used to support conference attendance.

-For a PDF version of this grant announcement, please visit here: Global Health Travel Grants to Support Faculty Mentors Leading Student Groups Abroad
+For a PDF version of the this grant announcement, please visit here: Faculty Mentor Global Health Travel Grant

 1. Proposal.
 Provide a two-page proposal (Arial font size 11, at least 0.5” margins), which includes the following information: Use the following headings.

 a.
 A description of the program/project being proposed